patrickromo1/datavant-takehome-pw/README.md

 ## Improvements

-From a test automation perspective this is the biggest source of friction.
+From a test automation perspective these are improvements that can be made to the site to improve testibility and make test automation easier.

 - The locators for selectable dates in a month are hard to distinguish between 'disabled', 'in-focus' and 'out of focus' dates.
 Removing the `picker__day--infocus` class from disabled dates would vastly simplify locator scoping even better would be adding a test data attribute.